Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/05-Create Blob storage.md

    ![](./images/az-900-62.png)

    >**Note:** In the event that the access level for the storage account is configured as public, accessing the contents of the storage account can be done through a URL.
-To gain a deeper understanding of Storage Account access levels, please go through the following link:[Access Levels](https://learn.microsoft.com/en-us/azure/storage/blobs/anonymous-read-access-configure?tabs=portal)
+To gain a deeper understanding of Storage Account access levels, please go through the following link: [Access Levels](https://learn.microsoft.com/en-us/azure/storage/blobs/anonymous-read-access-configure?tabs=portal)

 1. As you have time, from the storage accounts blade, review the options for **File shares, Tables, and Queues**.